uvarc/rc-website/content/userinfo/storage/research-value.md

 - <a href="http://www.linuxplanet.com/linuxplanet/tutorials/6666/1" target="_blank">Navigating the Linux Filesystem</a>
 - <a href="https://swcarpentry.github.io/shell-novice/" target="_blank">Shell Novice</a>

 For more help, please feel free to contact RC to set up a consultation or visit us during office hours.
-We also provide in-person training opportunities around basic command line skills and more through the <a href="https://education.cadre.virginia.edu/#/home" target="_blank">CADRE Academy portal</a>.